Festivals Month by Month

 MOORS AND CHRISTIANS.
 The weekend nearest to 10th June.
 This fiesta celebrates the heroic deeds which led to the cultural religious interchange between Moors and Christians.
 This is Mojacar´s most important fiesta and everyone joins in.
 The hight point comes on Sunday afternoon with a grandiose procession which starts at Mojácar´s highest streets and ends in the lower part of the village, close to the fountain.
 More about it.

-MOJÁCAR “ROMANTIC NIGHT” 22th of June.
+MOJÁCAR “ROMANTIC NIGHT” June.

 Experience the most romantic night of all….
 Live music, special themed menus, squares and streets full of decorative balloons, photo call and much more.
 Everyone joins together for the most romantic kiss at midnight.